 Research done at the ELA has had long-reaching impact.
 In the 1970s, scientists at ELA studied the relationship between phosphorus and the increase in algae blooms.
 They determined that the phosphorus, a key ingredient in laundry detergents, was the cause of nutrient changes in lakes worldwide, which led to blooms of algae that created dead-zones, spots of low oxygen within the body of water.
 This study led to a global ban on laundry detergents containing phosphorus.
-In the 1980s, ELA researchers challenged the U.S. energy industry’s claim by proving that acid rain had a negative impact on underwater food chains.
+In the 1980s, ELA researchers challenged the U.S can find on this page. energy industry’s claim by proving that acid rain had a negative impact on underwater food chains.
 This led to new emissions standards for airborne pollutants in the United States and Canada.
 In the 2000s, ELA research showed how methylated mercury could quickly deposit in freshwater lakes and infiltrate the fish population.
 Another study proved that birth control medication passes through sewage treatment, into the ground water, and eventually into lakes and rivers where it impedes reproduction in fish.
 This study resulted in new wastewater treatment regulations.

 The important scientific research taking place at the ELA, however, was very nearly halted when, in 2012, the Canadian government announced it was shutting down the living laboratory.
 Scientists were both perplexed and outraged by this announcement.
 First, the ELA is the only place on the planet where researchers were allowed to experiment on a whole ecosystem, and one of only a few places where this research can take place on pristine, untouched lakes, far from outside interference.
 Second, while the closure of the ELA would save $2 million of the Fisheries and Oceans’ operating budget, it would force a $50 million clean-up effort.
 When the ELA was established, the Canadian federal government’s agreement with Ontario stated that all the lakes in the area would be restored to their natural state if the ELA ceased operations.
 The scientific community was concerned, as well, that all ongoing research at ELA would be lost.